 Similar conclusions follow when we scaffold up yet again to take an integrated and holistic view of all "legacy" and "digital" media content sectors covered by our research.
-Doing so reveals that, based on their revenue from these sectors alone, the top four companies'-i.e. Google, Bell, Facebook, and Shaw, in that order-had a combined share of the market of 50.5% in 2021-just over this measure's threshold for a concentrated market but still low compared to almost all of the other media sectors covered in this report.
-The HHI score of 830 is at the very low end of the scale.
+Doing so reveals that, based on their revenue from these sectors alone, the top four companies-i.e. Google, Bell, Facebook, and Shaw, in that order-combined accounted for one-half of all revenue in the media content markets in 2021.
+That result, in turn, is just over this measure's threshold for a concentrated market but still low compared to almost all of the other media sectors covered in this report.
+The HHI score of 804 is at the very low end of the scale.
 This points to a market that remains highly competitive and diverse.

-In addition, while Google alone accounts for 19% of all revenue across the media content side of the network media economy and is the biggest company operating in these sectors, the reality is that, combined with Facebook (ranked #3 across the content media sectors), Netflix (ranked #8), Amazon (#9), Apple (#10) and Microsoft (#17), the GAFAM + Netflix group still accounted for just less than two-fifths of the market based on revenue.
+In addition, while Google alone accounts for 18% of all revenue across the media content side of the network media economy and is the biggest company operating in these sectors, the reality is that, combined with Facebook (ranked #3 across the content media sectors), Netflix (ranked #8), Amazon (#9), Apple (#10) and Microsoft (#17), the GAFAM + Netflix group still accounted for just less than two-fifths of the market based on revenue.
 Include Disney (#14) and CBS-Viacom (#16) in the picture does not change the story.
 Domestic communications and media companies account for rest.
 This is particularly significant given that these sectors are often held to be the most significant in relation to issues of culture.